michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0092.md

 - n: a prediction uttered under divine inspiration
 - n: knowledge of the future (usually said to be obtained from a divine source)
 ### Family
-prophecy: prophecies, prophetical+;prophet: prophecy, prophetic;prophetic: prophetically, unprophetic;unprophetic: unprophetically
+- prophecy: prophecies, prophetical+
+- prophet: prophecy, prophetic
+- prophetic: prophetically, unprophetic
+- unprophetic: unprophetically
 ### Examples
 - You may find these are not happy prophecies, but please don’t disparage the messenger.
 - Such apocalyptic imagery may be more likely to become a self‐fulfilling prophecy than to rouse people to action.